In This Article

 Step 3: When the cuttings are ready, remove the three or four leaves closest to the cut end of each stem.

-Step 4: Fill the container with succulent soil mix.
-Using the pencil or chopstick, poke a hole a few inches deep into the soil for each cutting you’ve taken from the mother plant.
+Step 4: Fill the pot with succulent soil mix.
+Using the pencil or chopstick, poke a hole a few inches deep for each cutting.
 Planting several cuttings in one pot will result in a fuller-looking plant than simply planting a single cutting in the container.

-Step 4: Plant one cutting in each hole, stripped stem end first.
-Make sure that the three or four leaf nodes at the end of the stem are beneath the soil.
+Step 5: Plant one cutting in each hole, stripped stem end first.
+Make sure that the three or four-leaf nodes at the end of the stem are beneath the soil.
 These are where the roots will emerge.
 Secure the stems in place with floral pins, if you like.
 This will help the cuttings stay in place.

-Step 5: Place the cuttings in a warm place with bright, indirect light.
+Step 6: Place the pot in a warm place with bright, indirect light.
 After a few days, water the cuttings well.
-During this time, keep the soil evenly moist: water just enough to keep the soil from drying out without getting soggy.
+During this time, keep the soil evenly moist: Water just enough to keep the soil from drying out without getting soggy.

 Common Growing Problems